Harry Duke

-Harry George Duke (born 6 September 2001) is an English cricketer.
+Harry George Duke (born 6 September 2001) is an English cricketer who plays as a Wicketkeeper for Middlesex County Cricket Club.

 Career

+Yorkshire

 Duke made his first-class debut on 14 May 2021, for Yorkshire in the 2021 County Championship.
 Prior to his first-class debut, he was named in England's squad for the 2020 Under-19 Cricket World Cup.
 He made his Twenty20 debut on 2 July 2021, for Yorkshire in the 2021 T20 Blast.
 He made his List A debut on 22 July 2021, for Yorkshire in the 2021 Royal London One-Day Cup.

+In April 2024, Duke joined Essex on a two-week loan.

+Middlesex

+In May 2026, Duke joined Middlesex on an initial two-week loan, and was immediately brought on as an injury substitute in their 2026 County Championship fixture against Lancashire.
+On 11 September, Duke scored his maiden first-class century with 100 not out for Middlesex against Durham.
+On 20 September, he played as Middlesex won the 2026 One-Day Cup final against Leicestershire.
+He scored 55 in a century partnership with Ryan Higgins in the first innings of the match, helping the team recover from 71-5.
+That month, he signed a two-year permanent contract with Middlesex.